 - Pour in a can of whole cranberry sauce and crushed pineapple (drained).

-Other flavors of gelatin can be used in this recipe if desired.
+- Other flavors of gelatin can be used in this recipe if desired.
 You can also add fruit like chopped apples or grated orange rind.
 Some folks also like to add chopped celery to the mix.

 - Fresh cranberries can be added to this recipe instead of whole cranberry sauce, but it will be more tart and less sweet than the original recipe.
 If you use fresh cranberries, be sure to grind them first.